 - Support in activities of daily living including: cooking, self-care, laundry, budgeting, housekeeping, etc.

 - Community integration opportunities including: banking, shopping, barber/hair salon services, dining out, sporting events, etc.

 - Support to develop socialization and communication skills.

 - Transportation services that meet specialized needs of individuals served.

-- Nursing services including assessment, insulin administration, and monitoring of medications.
+- Nursing services including assessment, and monitoring of medications.

 - Registered Dietician develops menus and recipes to accommodate a variety of dietary guidelines.